bakaphp/kanvas-marketplace/README.md

 # Kanvas Marketplace Documentation

 ## Introduction
-Kanvas Marketplace is a versatile platform that allows users to create different types of stores using the Kanvas framework.
+Kanvas Marketplace is a versatile platform that allows users to create different types of stores using the Kanvas Nicho.
 These stores can be informational, lead-generating, or fully functional Shopify-based stores.
 The core of the marketplace is built using [Kanvas Core JS](https://github.com/bakaphp/kanvas-core-js).

 ## Requirements
 To set up and run Kanvas Marketplace, you need the following: